Bid Audit

 Hidden margin problems

 Did you price this job at a margin that was actually viable — or did you shave to win and set yourself up to lose money on execution?
-Randy will flag this even if you won.
+Your partner will flag this even if you won.

 06